ResearchObject/ro-crate/docs/1.2-DRAFT/root-data-entity.md

 a _Research Object_ that includes the _Data Entities_ and the related
 _Contextual Entities_.

-As explained in section [RO-Crate structure](structure.md), the RO-Crate description is stored as _JSON-LD_ in the _RO-Crate Metadata File_ `ro-crate-metadata.json` in the _RO-Crate root_ directory.
-In this section we define how the RO-Crate Metadata file describes itself and the RO-Crate root.
+An RO-Crate is described using _JSON-LD_ by an _RO-Crate Metadata Document_.
+As explained in section [RO-Crate structure](structure.md) this may be stored in and _RO-Craate Metadata File_.
+In this section we describe the format of the JSON-LD document.

 ## RO-Crate Metadata File Descriptor

-The _RO-Crate JSON-LD_ MUST contain a self-describing **RO-Crate Metadata File Descriptor** with the `@id` value `ro-crate-metadata.json` (or `ro-crate-metadata.jsonld` in legacy crates) and `@type` [CreativeWork].
+The _RO-Crate Metadata Document_ MUST contain a self-describing **RO-Crate Metadata File Descriptor** with the `@id` value `ro-crate-metadata.json` (or `ro-crate-metadata.jsonld` in legacy crates) and `@type` [CreativeWork].
 This descriptor MUST have an [about]